VISION

 Helped create a middle school coding competition to foster interest and passion for coding.

-Volunteered to teach computer science though Microsoft’s TEALS program remotely at a rural high school in Central Washington composed mostly of students from farming communities.
+Volunteered to teach computer science through Microsoft’s TEALS program remotely at a rural high school in Central Washington, composed mainly of students from farming communities.

 Equitable access to high quality education for all students